danielsundermeier/knowledge/leben/geist/akzeptanz.md

 > "The only time we suffer is when we believe a thought that argues with what is.
 When the mind is perfectly clear, what is is what we want." - Byron Katie

+> "Seek not that the things which happen should happen as you wish; but wish the things which happen to be as they are, and you will have a tranquil flow of life." - Epictetus

 ## Streite nicht mit der Realität

 > "I realized that it’s insane to oppose it.
 When I argue with reality, I lose—but only 100% of the time." - Byron Katie